Blog Post Thumbnail

 The biggest hurdle is often human, not technical.
 Your team might be used to their old routines, so it’s important to clearly communicate why you’re making this change and what’s in it for them.
 Focus on the benefits, like guaranteed desk space on the days they come in or the ability to easily sit with their project team.
 To get the ball rolling, you could offer small incentives or create a fun challenge for the first week of use.
 The goal is to make the new tool part of the daily workflow from day one, turning a new process into a natural habit.
 A great hybrid work software is one that your team actually wants to use.

-Handling Technical Glitches and Integrations
+Solving Technical Glitches and Integration Issues

 Nothing kills momentum faster than a tool that doesn’t work with your existing setup.
 Before you commit, make sure the desk booking software integrates smoothly with the platforms your team already uses every day, like Slack, Microsoft Teams, or Google Calendar.
 This eliminates the need for yet another app and password to remember.
 Designate a point person for any technical questions during the launch phase so employees know who to turn to for help.
 A seamless experience where employees can book a desk from the app they already have open makes adoption feel effortless.
 You can explore integrations to see how a tool can fit into your current tech stack.